forseti-security/terraform-google-forseti/README.md

 ```

 ### Terraform Configuration
 Example configurations are included in the [examples](./examples/) directory.
-You can copy these examples or use your own custom configuration.
+You can copy these examples or use the snippet below as a starting point to your own custom configuration.

-The default Forseti Server VM [machine type](https://cloud.google.com/compute/docs/machine-types) and Cloud SQL [machine type](https://cloud.google.com/sql/pricing#2nd-gen-pricing) have been set to `n1-standard-8` and `db-n1-standard-4`
-to account for larger GCP environments.
+The default Forseti Server VM [machine type](https://cloud.google.com/compute/docs/machine-types) and Cloud SQL [machine type](https://cloud.google.com/sql/pricing#2nd-gen-pricing) have been set to `n1-standard-8` and `db-n1-standard-4` to account for larger GCP environments.
+These can be changed by providing the `server_type` and `cloudsql_type` variables.

-Simple usage of the module within your own main.tf file is as follows:
+Create a file named `main.tf` in an empty directory and copy the contents below into the file.

 ```hcl
     module "forseti" {